 They were similar in the sense that they were decentralized and created discussion or community as people passed stuff to each other, copied it, recommended it, and commented on it.
 This was done by distributing letters, pamphlets, poems on slips of paper, and so on.
 People collectively decided what was important and worth passing on, and what you passed on was also a means of self-expression.
 Centralized media only emerged in the 19th century with mass-circulation newspapers, followed later by radio and television.
 So today’s social-media environment is, in many ways, a return to the way things used to be.
 That said, the main difference is that digital social media is global, instant, and searchable.
 So the analogy is not perfect.
 But it is close enough to be interesting and informative.

 Probably the most remarkable thing I came across was the Roman wax tablet that looks exactly like an iPad—the size and proportions are the same.
 It was used as a notebook, to jot down thoughts before committing them to papyrus.
 There’s one in the Roman museum in Cologne, Germany, and I have a picture of it in my book.
 It’s a great example of what I try to do in my books, which is to see the past in the present, and the present in the past.

 You include in the book a number of examples of criticisms of previous social media environments that bear very strong resemblances to criticisms we hear today.
 Do you have a couple of favorite examples of these?

 My favorite example is the way coffeehouses were criticized in the late 1600s.
 They were the media-sharing platforms of their day, where people went to read and discuss the latest news and gossip.
 Critics thought this was just wasting time, and that coffeehouses were “enemies to diligence and industry”.
 But they turned out to be crucibles of innovation that spawned advances in science and commerce.

-For more on Patrick’s work, favorite books, and what we can expect to see from him next, check out our full interview.
+For more on Tom’s work, thoughts on social media, and recent favorite reads, check out our full interview.